ngs-docs/angus/snakemake_for_automation.md

 **and for that rule, snakemake will install just that software, with the specified version.**

 **This aids in reproducibility, in addition to the practical advantages of isolating software installs from each other.**

+# Advanced Snakemake

++ What happens when a tool does not have any specific input requirements as we have been specifying for our rules in the Snakefile? e.g., [MultiQC] is a tool that aggregates multiple FastQC reports into one html file.
+Multiqc not having any input dependencies, is a problem that is a bit harder to fix.
+Why do we want to fix this?
+Well, this is how snakemake tracks “out of date” files - if we don’t specify input dependencies, then we may update one of the fastqc results that multiqc uses, but snakemake won’t re-run multiqc on it, and our multiqc results will be out of date.
+See Tutorial [here].

++ Here are some great [Snakemake Workflows](https://github.com/snakemake-workflows).
+Check out the RNAseq-STAR-DESEq2 workflow [here](https://github.com/snakemake-workflows/rna-seq-star-deseq2).